radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 The Spark images currently in use will need to have a `metrics.properties` file added to their configuration directory (`$SPARK_HOME/conf`).
-This file is responsible for enabling the metrics and the configuring the sink in use.
+This file is responsible for enabling the metrics and configuring the sink in use.
 The necessary components of that file can be seen in example 3.

 Images will need to be created for the Graphite API server and the Carbon storage application.
 These images should be based on Centos for public